Lukas-Xue/Pipesort/README.md

 ## Pipesort

 pipesort reads text from standard input and writes the unique words to standard output sorted in alphabetic order, along with its word count.
+Emory Honor Code applies.

 #### Synopsis (Usage):